Bad news: the Food for Four website seems to be down.

 The first couple times I made the recipe I followed it word for word and it turned out just like how my mom makes it.
 This time there were a few changes since the grocery store I went to only had ultra lean pork…seriously?
 If you go to an asian market there is only one choice of ground pork also but it’s fatty, the one from Albertsons was….LEEEEAAAAAAN.
 Brilliant me, I mixed the ultra lean pork with lean ground turkey…what was I thinking?
 Thinking healthy maybe.
 WHAT IS HAPPENING TO ME?!

 I followed the same instructions, and per the usual, I’ll put my modifications on the side 🙂

 For the meatball

-- 1 kg (a little over 2lbs) ground pork (I used 1 lb of the lean ass pork and 1 lb of the lean ass ground turkey)
+- 1 kg (2.2 lbs) ground pork (I used 1 lb of the lean ass pork and 1 lb of the lean ass ground turkey)